 vineyards & growing season

 Lady Hawk and Champoux Vineyards are two of the finest vineyards that Washington State has to offer, and both clearly represent the uniqueness of the Horse Heaven Hills AVA.
-Lady Hawk, owned and operated by Judi and Paul Champoux, is a very small parcel of land with less than 5 acres planted, all of which is Cabernet Sauvignon.
+Lady Hawk, owned and operated by Judi and Paul Champoux, is a very small parcel of land with less than five acres planted, all of which is Cabernet Sauvignon.
 Luckily there are no other wineries that receive grapes from this meticulously managed vineyard, thus leading to a truly one of a kind wine.
-Champoux vineyard, which lays adjacent to Lady Hawk, produces beautifully supple and complex wines, many of which have become the most famous and highest rated to come out of Washington State.
+Champoux Vineyard, which is located adjacent to Lady Hawk, produces beautifully supple and complex wines, many of which have become the most famous and highest rated to come out of Washington State.

 Over the course of the last four vintages, the Columbia Valley has seen a shift from two of this decade’s cooler vintages in 2010 and 2011 to the two warmest vintages of the last ten years in 2014 and 2015.
 In 2015, an early bud break was followed by warm temperatures that persisted through the summer and well into the fall.
 Harvest started earlier than most vintages and finished 10 days earlier than normal.
 This added warmth has helped create wines that are intensely aromatic with very concentrated flavors.